TMdoubleGit/multilayer_perceptron/README.md

 2. Multi-Class Classification
 For multi-class problems, use categoricalCrossentropy as the loss function and a softmax activation in the output layer.

-## Project Structure
-Multilayer_perceptron/
-│
-├── multilayer_perceptron/
-│   ├── __init__.py            # Initialization file
-│   ├── layers.py              # Layer definitions
-│   ├── model.py               # Core model functions
-│   └── utils.py               # Utility functions
-│
-├── data/
-│   └── example_dataset.csv    # Example dataset
-│
-├── tests/
-│   ├── test_model.py          # Unit tests for model
-│   └── test_layers.py         # Unit tests for layers
-│
-├── requirements.txt           # Python dependencies
-├── LICENSE                    # License file
-└── README.md                  # Documentation

 ## Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+- Fork the repository

-Create a new branch (git checkout -b feature/new_feature)
+- Create a new branch (git checkout -b feature/new_feature)

-Commit your changes (git commit -m 'Add new feature')
+- Commit your changes (git commit -m 'Add new feature')

-Push the branch (git push origin feature/new_feature)
+- Push the branch (git push origin feature/new_feature)

-Create a pull request
+- Create a pull request

 ## License
 This project is licensed under the MIT License.